 - Postdoctoral Students, Ph.D.
-MS and MBA students should send an email to email@example.com for enrollment instructions.
+MS and MBA students should send an email to Jesse Dieker (email@example.com) for enrollment instructions.

-- Enrollment is Limited to 30 students.
-Interested students should join the waitlist once these seats are filled.
+- Enrollment is limited to 30 students.
+Interested students should join the waitlist after these seats are filled.

 Courses Required to Complete the MTI Program